-Here are a few examples of some of the worst contract terms we’ve encountered and what to do if you encounter them (and not get screwed over the in the process):
+Here are a few examples of some of the worst contract terms we’ve encountered, and what to do if you encounter them (whilst not getting screwed over the in the process):

 1. Transfer of copyright

 Example: “The undersigned parties hereby agree that all rights, copyrights, titles and interest in any photographs taken by Photographer for the Company belong solely and exclusively to Company free from any claims whatsoever by the Photographer.”